Back to Moen Guides

 Quick Solutions

-Replace all 6 AA batteries in the battery pack
+Replace the 6 AA batteries (or check the AC adapter)

 Still having issues?
 This is usually the deeper cause below.